Olympus PEN-F vs Panasonic TZ100

 It is notable that the PEN-F has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the PEN-F and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the PEN-F and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The TZ100 was replaced by the Panasonic TZ200, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic TZ100 Manual.
+Further information on the features and operation of the PEN-F and TZ100 can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what conclusions can be drawn?
 Is the Olympus PEN-F better than the Panasonic TZ100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.